Yuma Kagiyama: 2020–2021 season: World silver

-2021–2022 season: Beijing Olympics
+2021–2022 season: Beijing Olympic silver medals and World silver

 While practicing the quad Lutz in late August, Kagiyama suffered a bone contusion on his right hand that required a cast to be worn for two weeks.
 Despite this, he debuted his new programs at the domestic Gensan Summer Cup just a few days later, making several errors in both programs but finishing second overall.
 Kagiyama made his international season debut at the Asian Open Trophy in October.
 He skated an almost clean short program, with the only mistake being a doubled planned triple toe loop on the back of his combination, and took the lead.
 In the free skate, Kagiyama attempted the quad loop for the first time in competition, which was landed with a step out.
 He also made mistakes on two other quads but still won the free skate and the gold medal.

 Kagiyama's first Grand Prix assignment was scheduled to be the 2021 Cup of China, but following its cancellation, he was reassigned to the 2021 Gran Premio d'Italia in Turin.
 Considered the pre-event favourite, he performed poorly in the short program, placing seventh of twelve after multiple jump errors.
 Kagiyama mounted a comeback in the free skate, his only error being a turnout on his opening quad Salchow attempt, winning that segment and the gold medal.
 His free skate score was a new personal best.
 At this second event, the 2021 Internationaux de France in Grenoble, Kagiyama won both segments of the competition to take his second Grand Prix gold of the season and defeat silver medalist and domestic rival Shun Sato by 21.42 points.
 Despite this convincing win, he said afterward that there was "much more regret than happiness" with regard to the second "disastrous" second half of his free skate, which featured three jump errors, including a singled attempt at a triple Axel.
 His two gold medals qualified him for the Grand Prix Final, which he said was important for him as it was to be held in Japan.
 However, the Final was subsequently cancelled due to restrictions prompted by the Omicron variant.
 At the 2021–22 Japan Championships, Kagiyama was third in the short program after falling on his quad toe loop attempt.
 He was second in the free skate, with his only error being a step out on a triple Axel, winning his third consecutive national bronze medal.
 Kagiyama was named to the Japanese Olympic team the following day.